Last Updated on October 4, 2022 by admin

 15. Frenchtown Historic Site

 The idea for the 1st Avenue Plaza began in 2020 during the covid-19 pandemic.
-The city wanted to offer citizens an outdoor space to gather, and so they closed down one of the city’s side streets to create a public plaza.
-You can read more about the renovation here.
+The city of Walla Walla wanted to offer citizens an outdoor space to gather, and so they closed down one of the city’s side streets to create a public plaza.
 The city worked with the Tamástslikt Cultural Institute to incorporate indigenous elements into the design, as the area was a gathering place for the Cayuse and Walla Walla people.
 The new plaza will be named Walawàla Plaza.

 17. Veterans Memorial Pool